You are currently browsing the monthly archive for January 2011.

-I think it is at this time that the pager that my Guardian Angel was wearing went off.
+I think it is at this time that my Guardian Angel’s pager went off.

 It is astonishing the kinds of things that happen when you’re bored.
 I’m sure a surprising number of teenage adventures happen by default, simply because those teenagers were bored.